 Tests of Faith

-The famine was a test of Abram’s faith and this was yet another obstacle in his path to following God, and it tested his faith.
+The famine was yet another obstacle in Abram’s path to following God, and it tested his faith.

 The Grip of Fear and Uncertainty

-The lesson from this Old Testament reading is not so much about deception but about the loss of faith.
-How quickly it can fade – given the right circumstances.
+This Old Testament reading teaches us not about deception, but about the loss of faith.
+How quickly faith can fade if the right circumstances are present.

-Acting out of desperation, instead of faith – Abram lied, and coaxed Sarai to lie also.
+Rather than acting out of faith, Abram lied, and coaxed Sarai to do the same.

-This is not a condemnation of Abram but does show his human characteristics.
+There is no condemnation of Abram in this, but it illustrates some of his human characteristics.

-Many times, we too act out of fear instead of faith.
-It’s a normal human response to danger.
+Oftentimes, we react to danger out of fear instead of faith.
+It’s a normal human response.

-The next time you feel that the world is coming down on you and your last hope has just slipped away, talk to God – have just a little bit of faith (mustard seed faith), and God will work it out – in His Time and in His way.
+When you feel like the world is falling on you and your last hope is slipping away, talk to God – have a little mustard seed faith, and He’ll work it out, His way.

 God has no fear and will lead you.
 He furnishes power through the Holy Spirit if you only trust Him.